PageBot/PageBot/INSTALL.md

 	Extracting pagebot-0.6-py3.6.egg to <path-to>/site-packages
 	Adding pagebot 0.6 to easy-install.pth file

-If you want to double check, you should see the files created in one of your `site-packages` or `dist-packages` locations as indicated in the lines above.
+If you want to double check, you should see the files created in one of your `site-packages` or `dist-packages` locations as indicated in the lines above (see also the **Site-packages** chapter below).

 ## Dependencies

 PageBot needs other Open Source libraries.
-Some may already be included in DrawBot.
+Some may already be included in DrawBot, but need to be installed separately for system-wide use.

 * https://github.com/fonttools/fonttools
 * https://pypi.org/project/pyobjc/ (OS X only, included in DrawBot)